 New generating power plants are linked to the grid every year to increase and maintain the demand-supply balance in the system.
-Table 3.4 shows the list of grid-connected additional capacities from 2020 to June 2021.
+Table 3.4 shows the list of grid-connected additional capacities in 2021.

-Table 3.4

-List of Grid-Connected
+Table 34 List of Grid-Connected Additional Capacities in 2021

-Additional Capacities

-as of June 2021